4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

     - Provide your API key in `.env` as `llm_api_key`.
 Optionally set `llm_proxy`.
     - Model pricing used in reports is taken from an internal map for common models; others fall back to default per-token prices.

-4.  **Resume text for LLM (`data/resumes/resume_text.txt`):**
+4.  **Resume files for LLM (`data/resumes/resume_text.txt` and `data/resumes/structured_resume.yaml`):**
-    Resume text must contain information about your first and last names and your gender (that is necessary for the correct work of anonymization functions)
+    Resume text must contain information about your first and last names and your gender (that is necessary for the correct work of anonymization functions).
-    You have two options:
+    Bot needs to resume files for correct work:
+    *   **raw resume text file** (`resume_text.txt`) which contains all available information about your resume in text format and is used to answer the questions and write cover letters (I find out that using full resume text for these tasks is more reliable + saves input token + you don't need to determine which resume section you have to use)
+    *   **structured resume file** (`structured_resume.yaml`) which is used for tailored resume generation

+    Resume text file is mandatory, you need to create it by yourself.
+But with structured resume file you have two options:
-    *   **Automatic Parsing (recommended):** Create a `resume_text.txt` file that contains all available information about your resume in text format.
-The bot will use the LLM to parse it into a structured format on the first run.
-These structured resume data are stored in `data/resumes/structured_resume.yaml`
+    *   **Automatic Parsing (recommended):** The bot will use the LLM to parse your resume text file into a structured format on the first run and save it in `data/resumes/structured_resume.yaml`.
+Just add raw resume text to your project and run the bot - it will do the rest.
-    *   **Manual Structure:** Create a `resume_text.txt` AND `structured_resume.yaml` files and fill out the second file manually for precise control.
+    *   **Manual Structure:** fill out file `structured_resume.yaml` manually for precise control.
 Why use this option instead of first?
 Because if you select the first option, all data from your resume text will be sent to the LLM to create the structured_resume file — for some people who care about their privacy this would be unacceptable.
 I want to point out that Automatic Parsing and Non-Easy Apply vacancies applying are the only two functions of this bot that send not anonymized user's personal information to LLM.
-All other bot functions that interact with LLM anonymize personal information before sending to LLM.
+All other bot functions anonymize personal information before sending it to LLM.
     Examples of `resume_text.txt` and `structured_resume.yaml` files can be found in `examples/data/resumes` folder

 5. **Resume generation:**